HenryZhou19/Pytorch-Template/README.md

     ```

 ### outputs of the running task
-* You can find the outputs where the path is defined in the corresponding 'yaml' file in './configs' (info.output_dir)
+* You can find the outputs where the path is defined in the corresponding 'yaml' file in './configs' (info.output_dir):
     * current_project files
     * checkpoints of the latest and the best model (the latest one includes the state of optimizer and scheduler etc., so it can be used to resume the task)
     * logs.log with model's structure, summary...